 Upgrading and Downgrading

-In situations where a passenger gets an alternative flight, it is important to understand upgrading and downgrading the flight’s class.
+When a passenger receives an alternative flight, it is important to be aware of upgrading and downgrading the flight’s class.

-In situations, when the airline provides you with a higher class (for example, you had Economy but were upgraded to Business class), you will not be charged extra for this service.
+In situations, when the airline provides you with a higher class (for instance, you booked Economy but were upgraded to Business class), you won’t have to pay additional fees for this upgrade.

-Regarding downgrading in class (in case you booked a Business class flight, but were downgraded to Economy), you have a right to obtain reimbursement.
-Here, it is worth mentioning that the amount of compensation fully depends on the distance of a flight:
+Regarding downgrading in class (in case you booked a Business class flight, but were downgraded to Economy), you are entitled to get reimbursement.
+In this case, you should be aware that the amount of compensation fully depends on the distance of a flight:

 - 30% of the flight tickets cost for a 1,500 km distance or less;